informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 ```

 The key point is that the controller only handles abstract commands so it doesn't know which concrete
-command is being executed nor exactly what this concrete command does.
-This is the dynamic-binding
+command is being created and executed nor exactly what this concrete command does.
+This is the
-mechanism that allows us to easily add new specific commands.
+dynamic-binding mechanism that allows us to easily add new specific commands.

 The **`parse(String[])`** method is a static method of the `Command` class that is responsible
 for finding which